ralfbecher/q-risotto/README.md

 ![q-risotto](q-risotto-logo.png =250px)

-The intention was to provide an easy access to apps, objects and its data on a Qlik Sense server to integrate with other systems.
+The intention was to provide an easy access to apps, objects and its data on a Qlik Sense server thru a REST API to integrate with other systems.

-The state of this API at the very beginning and highly incomplete, so more or less raw and unground.
+The development state of this API is at the very beginning and highly incomplete, so more or less raw and unground.
 But see yourself.

 ## Endpoints